deeps120/c-67/story.md

-there was monkey and a crocodile
+there was monkey and a crocodile ,they were good friends